samakanbour/2025-Mujra/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the NYUAD License - see the `LICENSE` file for details.

 ## Acknowledgments

-A special thanks to the mentors and students involved in the QMarjan project, including those from NYUAD, MIT, and other institutions.
+A special thanks to the students, mentors and judges involved in the Mujra project, including those from NYUAD, Oxford, MIT, Google, GE and other institutions.